-Marie E. Heffernan, PhD, serves as the associate director of the surveys of child health in Chicago.
-She is responsible for coordinating survey research and dissemination of research findings.
-Marie comes to the Voices of Child Health in Chicago with 9 years of experience in survey research.
-She has previously worked in research compliance at Northwestern University and on an interdisciplinary social sciences research initiative at the University of Illinois at Urbana-Champaign.
+Marie E. Heffernan, PhD, serves as the Associate Director for Voices of Child Health in Chicago.
+She is responsible for overseeing survey research and dissemination of research findings.
+She previously worked in research administration at Northwestern University and on an interdisciplinary social sciences research initiative at the University of Illinois at Urbana-Champaign.
 She also serves on the Metrics Working Group for West Side United, a collaboration among healthcare, non-profit, and government partners to address health inequity on Chicago’s West Side.
 Marie received her doctorate in social psychology from the University of Illinois at Urbana-Champaign with a focus on survey methods, human development, and relationship science.

 Project Manager, Smith Child Health Research, Outreach, and Advocacy Center, Stanley Manne Children's Research Institute, Ann & Robert H. Lurie Children’s Hospital of Chicago